 What Is the Average Payout for a Semi-Truck Accident?

-There is no average payout for a truck accident, but historically, commercial truck accidents have resulted in extremely large payments.
+There is no average payout for a truck accident, but historically, commercial truck accidents can result in extremely large payments.
 The more serious your injuries and the more skilled your attorney, the better the payout usually.

 Once your attorney has calculated your damages, they may be able to tell you what they believe your case to be worth.